 - Synergise - facilitating connections between like-minded individuals

 The Atma Paradigm is a philosophical & science-consistent framework for the nature of consciousness and its interaction with the brain and the physical world.
 It draws upon Vedic philosophical insights in order to assess scientific data in a way that embraces the phenomenon of conscious experience.

-Why not join our weekly Facebook Live Webinars, every Thursday 6-6.45pm UK time?
+Why not join our weekly YouTube Live or Facebook Live webinar, every Thursday 6-7pm UK time?
 There, Akhandadhi das is providing a comprehensive insight into the Atma Paradigm, and which will likely run for many months.
 Missed a week?
-No worries...catch up on the Atma Paradigm YouTube channel (and see the playlist in the video to the left).
-And you can find all presentation slides and reading notes here.
+No worries...catch up on the Atma Paradigm YouTube channel.

 A. Chasing Reality Podcast